-Note 7: Risk Management
+Note 9: Risk Management

-The District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omission; and natural disasters for which the District carries commercial insurance.
+The District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters for which the District participates, along with other entities, in the Texas Municipal League's Intergovernmental Risk Pool (the Pool).
+The Pool purchases commercial insurance at group rates for participants in the Pool.
+The District has no additional risk or responsibility to the Pool, outside of payment of insurance premiums.
 The District has not significantly reduced insurance coverage or had settlements which exceeded coverage amounts in the past three fiscal years.

-Note 8: Contingencies
+Note 10: Contingencies

-The developer of the District is constructing facilities within the boundaries of the District.
-The District has agreed to reimburse the developer for a portion of these costs, plus interest, from the proceeds from future bond sales, to the extent approved by the Commission.
-The District's engineer has stated that current construction amounts are approximately \$970,000.
+A developer of the District is constructing facilities within the boundaries of the District.
+The District has agreed to reimburse the developer for these costs, plus interest, from the proceeds of future bond sales to the extent approved by the Commission.
+The District's engineer has stated current construction contract amounts are approximately \$2,323,000.
 This amount has not been recorded in the financial statements since the facilities are not complete or operational.